irving-peng/react-flask-app/README.md

 npm install
 ```
 # Running the App
+Running the app required running both the front end and the backend
 ## Flask (backend) Set up
 cd to the root directory (if you are in my-app directory)
 ```bash